 Food & Drink

-- They all complain about the British food, but British food is great!
+They all complain about the British food, but British food is great!
 Well, as long as you pay for it.
 Eating out is definitely a luxury here (unless its Jamaican, Indian, or Chinese food).
-And eating at the college canteen can be a bit of a luxury as well – so it’s probably advisable to prepare your own food (or eat at the SU cafes) as often as you can.
+And eating at the college canteen can be a bit of a luxury as well – so it’s probably advisable to prepare your own food or eat in one of the college canteens as often as you can.

-- Otherwise, one of the cool things about living in the UK is the reduced deals at supermarkets on items about to expire – a small budget hack.
+Otherwise, one of the cool things about living in the UK is the reduced deals at supermarkets on items about to expire – a small budget hack.
 As well as meal deals in supermarkets which will typically include a main, a snack and a drink for around £3.50.
 In Co-op with a NUS card you get 10% off.

-- If you’re an overseas student, you can work at the SU – or anywhere else, for up to 20 hours a week of your term time.
+If you’re an overseas student, you can work at the SU – or anywhere else, for up to 20 hours a week of your term time.
 If you’re interested in working for the RCASU then click here to find out more.

-Great events to connect with other artists, designers, and to bump into RCA friends.
+Here are a few great events to connect with other artists, designers and to bump into RCA friends.